adifakto/weather-dashboard/README.md

 Pillow (PIL) (for handling images and GIFs)

-CustomTkinter (for enhanced UI in the un branch)
+CustomTkinter (for enhanced UI in the tests-and-minor-bug-fixes branch)

 ## 🙌 Acknowledgments